Fête de la Musique

 Joyce Prescher is a Dutch-born folk artist based in Melbourne.
 She captures audiences with her poetic lyrics, haunting melodies and a voice that gets under your skin.
 Joyce's debut album 'Home' was well received and was listed in PBS' Top 10 albums of the week.
 On the album she meditates on the hardship of living away from home, identity, love and death.
 Her sound tells of her love of folk music, with hints of alt-country and Americana.
 Her songs are made to listen to whilst wrapped in a warm blanket, in front of a fireplace, with a glass of red in your hand.

-The New Impromptu Quartet is made up of Alexander Nettelbeck on piano, Mikey Chan on guitar, Rory Brown on bass, and Andy Horneman on drums.
+The New Impromptu Quartet is made up of Alexander Nettelbeck on piano, Mikey Chan on guitar, Rory Brown on bass, and Andy Horneman on drums, with special guest Georga Byrne, on voice/percussion.
 Exploring a world of styles and influences from jazz to latin, funk, drum n bass and soul, The New Impromptu Quartet's range is eclectic and diverse: energetic danceable grooves, rhythmic bass lines and driving percussion characterise the quartet's sound.

 Entropy Quartet is a four piece ensemble from Melbourne that merge elements of improvised jazz, funk and groove, roving through syncopated states and improvised landscapes.
 The ensemble perform mostly original material but their sets are also peppered with creative interpretations of well known pop music, from the likes of The Beatles, Radiohead, and Bjork amongst others.
 The band draws influence from a broad spectrum of musical sources, ranging from Jazz, to classical, to electronic music.